focus-editor/focus/LOG.md

     - Ignore project folders which are children of another project folder?
     - Trace the whole project to see if we're doing something stupid

-- Proper tab support:
-    - Draw them wide (only in the visible part of the text)
-    - Consider them a whitespace when calculating line start - they never need to show on the left in finder results
-    - If it turns out to be too hard or messy, could just convert them to spaces on load

-- Add horizontal scrollbar
-    - Alt-HL smooth scroll
 - Alt-U/D or Alt-PgUp/Down scroll fast
 - Alt+up/down to move fast (editor action)
+- Ctrl + Shift + , to duplicate current editor on the other pane
 - Ctrl + Home/End to jump to beginning/end of the file
 - Ctrl + J to join lines (should there be a limit of how many?)
 - (Ctrl (VSCode) or Alt (N++) or Alt+Shift (macOS)) + Mouse Click to add an additional cursor wherever the mouse is.
 - Ctrl + Mouse Wheel to increase/decrease editor font size by 1 pt
+- Add horizontal scrollbar
+    - Alt-HL smooth scroll

 - Display files that are deleted on disk but modified in the open file dialog

 - Select all by 4-click

+- Proper tab support:
+    - Draw them wide (only in the visible part of the text)
+    - Consider them a whitespace when calculating line start - they never need to show on the left in finder results
+    - If it turns out to be too hard or messy, could just convert them to spaces on load

 - File management:
     - Create new files: